 The Habitat Stamp must be purchased prior to hunting or fishing on BLM and Forest Service lands.
-To be included in a combined draw license/tag, the Habitat Stamp must be purchased before May 15, 2024.
+To be included in a combined draw license/tag, the Habitat Stamp must be purchased before May 15, 2025.
 The Habitat Stamp must be carried while in the field.

-Buy a 2024 Game Hunting License through Draw Application
+Buy a 2025 Game Hunting License through the Draw

-Draw applicants purchasing 2024 Game-Hunting Licenses to apply for draw hunts must click "Draw Hunt Applications" in the main menu and purchase the license as part of the application process.
+Draw applicants purchasing 2025 Game-Hunting Licenses to apply for draw hunts must click "Draw Hunt Applications" in the main menu and purchase the license as part of the application process.
 Do not click "License Sales."

-Early Purchase Available for 2024-25 Licenses
+Early Purchase Available for 2025-2026 Licenses

-Licenses for the 2024-25 license year beginning April 1 will be available online, by telephone, and at license vendors and NMDGF offices beginning March 25.
+Licenses for the 2025-26 license year beginning April 1 will be available online, by telephone, and at license vendors and NMDGF offices beginning March 24.